 What to do if your carbon monoxide alarm goes off

-The first thing to do if your carbon monoxide alarm goes off is to try to improve the ventilation to the room, by opening all windows and doors to try and rid your house of the gas.
-Carbon monoxide is most dangerous and concentrated in a sealed-off environment, so you need to ventilate your home to give the gas somewhere to escape to.
+The first thing to do if your carbon monoxide alarm goes off is to try to improve the ventilation of the room, by opening all windows and doors to try and rid your house of the gas.
+Carbon monoxide is most dangerous and concentrated in a sealed-off environment, so you need to ventilate your home to give the gas somewhere to escape.
 Do not switch on lights or use matches or a lighter.

 Remember, carbon monoxide poisoning is deadly, so if you’re worried you may have been exposed or there could be a leak in your property, you should act as quickly as possible.
 You can call the National Gas Emergency number on 0800 111 999.

-- CO alarm makers guidance about where to place a CO alarm to achieve best protection,
+- CO alarm makers guidance about where to place a CO alarm to achieve the best protection,

 - What type of CO alarm to buy,